-When a child enters Key Stage 3, they are experiencing independence and they are making informative decisions for themselves, resulting in them taking more responsibility for their actions.
+When a child enters Key Stage 2, they are usually experiencing more independence and they are starting to make decisions for themselves, resulting in them taking more responsibility for their actions.

-Children at this age are educated to question information and will be requested to work things out for themselves.
+Children at this age are educated to question information and are often requested to work things out for themselves.

-It is important at this stage to challenge a child's mind by combining research with exploration with creativity.
+It is important at this stage to challenge a child's mind by combining exploration with creativity.

-Within key Stage 3, role models in a child's development both from an educational and social aspect will be trying to inject motivation, enthusiasm, independence and moralistic values.
-Noticeable gaps in peer groups will be shown both academically and socially.
+Within Key Stage 2, role models in a child's development both from an educational and social aspect will be trying to inject motivation, enthusiasm, independence and moralistic values.
+Noticeable gaps in peer groups will begin to show both academically and socially.
 Children from similar social backgrounds and educational groups will demonstrate a larger variety of interests and skills, resulting in a reduction of interest in other areas.
-It is important in particular at Key Stage 3 to retain a child's interest academically and socially.
-It is often at this point in a child's life that they start to question and rebel against their boundaries and requests that are being made of them.

 The module aims to be complementary to the curriculum, in particular:

-The Key Stage 3 Module, can be used as continued teaching following the Foundation and Key Stage 1 and 2 modules or alternatively it can be used independently.
+The Key Stage 2 Module, can be used as continued teaching following the Foundation and Key Stage 1 Modules or alternatively it can be used independently.